-The Battle of Prestonpans Tapestry Creating a new home for the Tapestry Having created such a wonderful resource, the Battle Trust is now asking the nation to help built a suitable home for it - where it can be kept safe and enjoyed by audiences for many decades to come.
+"This Tapestry is a seminal moment in community art - and we'll be celebrating it centuries from now." - "A truly stunning work of art, heritage and personality.
+The finest." - "A triumph of art, research and perseverance." - "Hugely ambitious and successful.
+Great concept.
+Brilliantly executed." - "A 'new' Scottish treasure to be enjoyed in perpetuity." - "A truly significant artwork for the Scottish nation and a wonderful example of the embroiderers skill."
+Creating a new home for the Tapestry Having created such a wonderful resource, the Battle Trust is now asking the nation to help built a suitable home for it - where it can be kept safe and enjoyed by audiences for many decades to come.
 The Battle Trust has always planned to create a living history centre close to the site - where the battle story can be told and explored.
 It is already in partnership with East Lothian Council to explore the development of the Prestongrange Industrial Heritage Museum to include a Battle Centre.
 With the arrival of the tapestry, these plans have evolved to include a purpose-built 'Prestonpans Tapestry Pavilion'.
+Here the 104-metre artwork these plans have evolved to include a purpose-built 'Prestonpans Tapestry Pavilion'.
 Here the 104-metre artwork can be displayed in one continuous round, with the correct light and temperature conditions to keep it safe and ready to be enjoyed to the full.

-Colonel Gardiner falls beneath a thorntree, Carmel Daly.
+Colonel Gardiner falls beneath a thorntree, Carmel Dalv.